 Since the dish is ready in under 20 minutes, that does not give the sour cream enough time to get to the right temperature.
 Instead, try adding one tablespoon of the hot liquid at a time, mixing well after each addition.

 I added about 6-7 tablespoons until I want happy that the sour cream is warm enough to be added to the pan, and it worked wonderfully well.
 The sauce was beautifully silky, with not a single curdle.
-And that’s the job done!
-If you like the idea of more chicken and mushroom dishes, how about my Slow Cooker Mushroom Chicken in Creamy Mushroom Sauce?

 If you’ve liked my HEALTHY CHICKEN AND MUSHROOM STROGANOFF or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.